Gizmotronn/unityballs/README.md

 # unityballs
 My repo for the Unity "Roll-A-Ball" project.

+# What's been done
+* Scoring system
+* Objects to pick up, or avoid
+* Player object
+* Most of the scripting for Phase 1 (RollABall) w/ comments

 # social
 I'd recommend following ACORD on Instagram - http://instagram.com/acordrobotics to check out what we're doing